 Sealants may take a day or two to conform entirely to the tooth’s shape, but once they have, the treated teeth feel no different from the others.
 They don’t interfere with eating, chewing, talking, singing, playing a musical instrument, or smiling.

 While sealants don’t require significant changes in diet, there are certain types of foods you should avoid after getting them.
 Foods that are hard, sticky, or chewy can cause them to chip, break or fall off.

 - Biting and chewing on hard foods like ice, jawbreakers, and other hard candies can cause the sealants to break and chip.

 - Chewy and sticky foods like fruit snacks, gummy candy, caramel, and toffee can stick to the sealant and pull them off.

 Avoiding these foods will ensure the sealants last and provide the best possible protection to your teeth.

 What should you do if there is a problem with your dental sealant?

 Our dental sealants are guaranteed for three years.
 If you notice a problem with one of your child’s sealants, let us know and we’ll be happy to take a look.
 We check the sealants for any chipping or weakening at each of your child’s dental cleaning and preventative visits.
 If we find that a sealant needs reapplication or repair within the 3-year period, it will be repaired or replaced at no cost, as long as your child remains with-in their 6-month checkup window at our office.

-In addition to avoiding these foods, maintaining a healthy diet, limiting sugary foods and scheduling regular dental checkups are the best things you can do to ensure your child has beautiful and healthy smile.
+In addition to avoiding the foods mentioned above, maintaining a healthy diet, limiting sugary foods, and scheduling regular dental checkups are the best things you can do to ensure your child has a beautiful and healthy smile.